Putin Sees Gains On Ukraine Frontlines, Including Avdiivka - UrduPoint

 Putin Sees Gains On Ukraine Frontlines, Including Avdiivka

-Moscow, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2023) President Vladimir Putin said Sunday that Russian forces had made gains in their Ukraine offensive including in Avdiivka, a symbolic industrial hub.
+Moscow, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2023) Russian forces have made gains in their Ukraine offensive, President Vladimir Putin said Sunday, including in Avdiivka, a symbolic industrial hub where fighting has been fierce.

+"This concerns the areas of Kupiansk, Zaporizhzhia and Avdiivka," Putin said, praising the army's "active defence strategy".

-On Saturday, Kyiv reported "heated" fighting around Avdiivka Saturday, saying Russian forces had "not stopped assaulting" it for days in their attempt to surround it.
+On Saturday, Kyiv reported "very heated" fighting around Avdiivka Saturday, saying Russian forces had "not stopped assaulting" it for days in their attempt to surround it.

 Ukraine last week said Russia had stepped up assaults on the frontline city, which lies just 15 kilometres (nine miles) from Moscow-held Donetsk.